Regime-Switching Density Forecasts Using Economists' Scenarios: Empirical application: U.S. GDP growth

 The summary of the alternative views is provided in Table \ref{tab:views}, where views 1-5 are the vague ones while views 6-13 are those derived from the Fed stress tests 2015-2018.
-Table \ref{tab:fed_scenarios} displays the GDP scenarios of the Fed stress tests (see Federal Reserve Board 2014, 2016, 2017, 2018).
+Table \ref{tab:fed_scenarios} (in the Appendix) reports the GDP scenarios of the Fed stress tests.